lbke/astrojspatterns/demoes/display-html-text/README.md

 If you don't know slots yet,
 I invite you to read [the official documentation](https://docs.astro.build/en/basics/astro-components/#slots).

+### Strings or elements?

 The tricky part is that you may also want to allow simpler strings.

+Strings can be used for simple text, and slots for more complicated content.

 So you'd want to make your reusable component work in two different scenarios, as shown below.

 ```astro